Rdatatable/data.table/README.md

      `?setorder` (with alias `?order` and `?forder`).
 Closes **#5613** ([#478](https://github.com/Rdatatable/data.table/issues/478)) and also [#704](https://github.com/Rdatatable/data.table/issues/704).
 Thanks to Christian Wolf for the report.

+  8. Added tests (1351.1 and 1351.2) to catch any future regressions on particular case of binary search based subset reported [here](http://stackoverflow.com/q/24729001/559784) on SO.
+Thanks to Scott for the post.
+The regression was contained to v1.9.2 AFAICT.
+Closes #734.
 ---

 ### Changes in v1.9.2 (on CRAN 27 Feb 2014)